falsandtru/clientchannel/README.md

 interface Schema extends LocalSocketObject {
 }
 class Schema {
-	// getter/setter will exclude in schema.
-	get key() {
+	// getter/setter will be excluded in schema. get key() {
 		return this.__key;
 	}
-	// property names that has underscore prefix or postfix will exclude in schema. private _separator = ' ';
+	// property names that has underscore prefix or postfix will be excluded in schema. private _separator = ' ';
-	// basic property names will include in schema. firstName = '';
+	// basic property names will be included in schema. firstName = '';
 	lastName = '';
-	// invalid value types will exclude in schema. name() {
+	// invalid value types will be excluded in schema. name() {
 		return this.firstName + this._separator + this.lastName;
 	}
 }

 const sock = socket('domain', {
-	// delete linked record 3 days later from last access.
+	// delete linked record 3 days later since last access.
 	expiry: 3 * 24 * 60 * 60 * 1e3,
 	schema() {
 		return new Schema();